Solmira-Linux/SolmiraLinux/README.md

 Solmira Linux
 =============

 Solmira Linux is a free and open-source Linux distribution based on Arch Linux.
 The goal of Solmira Linux is to provide an easy-to-use distribution with the base of Arch.
+Keep in mind that as of right now, this distro is broken.
+Installer doesn't work and probably isn't safe to use as a daily driver.

 ## Getting Started